 We consult with business owners/operators regarding issues such as:

 Dr. Robert J. Rufus, the Managing Principal of RMA, has more than 35 years of field experience as a forensic expert and investigative accountant in both civil and criminal matters.
 He started his professional career with the Treasury Department, where he worked as an IRS agent for five years.
-Dr. Rufus is currently the Lead Instructor for the Master of Forensic Accounting program at the University of Charleston, located in Charleston, WV.
-He has also held instructor positions at Ohio University and Marshall University.
+Dr. Rufus developed, and served as the Lead Instructor, of a Master of Forensic Accounting (MFAcc) program offered at the University of Charleston (WV) from 2008 through May of 2018.
+Dr. Rufus has also held instructor positions at Ohio University and Marshall University.
 Dr. Rufus has contributed to the science of forensic accounting through numerous journal publications and conference presentations.
 He received his B.S. from Concord College, his M.B.A. from Marshall University, and his D.B.A. from Nova Southeastern University, all with concentrations in Accounting.
 Dr. Rufus is a Certified Public Accountant, a Certified Valuation Analyst, Certified in Financial Forensics, and a licensed private investigator.

 Dr. Laura Savory Miller has worked as a forensic analyst with the firm since 2003.
 She has authored or co-authored more than 250 expert opinion reports and has testified in several jurisdictions.
 Her areas of specialization include business valuations, quantitative methods, and calculations of economic damages.
-Dr. Miller is also a lead instructor in the University of Charleston’s Master of Forensic Accounting program and provides investment advisory services through Advanced Investment Strategies, Inc. She received her B.S. in Finance from Marshall University, her M.A. in Economics from Ohio University, and her D.B.A. in Finance from Nova Southeastern University.
+She also provides investment advisory services through Advanced Investment Strategies, Inc. Dr. Miller was an instructor in the University of Charleston’s Master of Forensic Accounting program from 2008 to May of 2018.
+She received her B.S. in Finance from Marshall University, her M.A. in Economics from Ohio University, and her D.B.A. in Finance from Nova Southeastern University.
 Her professional designations include Chartered Financial Analyst and Certified Valuation Analyst.